Wood stairs are an aesthetically pleasing choice for modern and contemporary homes alike, but they come with a catch: they can be dangerous.

 If your children, seniors, or sleepwalkers happen to fall down the hardwood stairs, there is not enough cushion that can protect them.

-So, if the safety of your such family members is a prime concern for you, wood stairs (indoors as well as outdoors) may not be the best choice for your home.
+So, if the safety of your family members is a prime concern for you, wood stairs (indoors and outdoors) may not be the best choice for your home.

-Read on to learn how to make your wood steps safer by making them less slippery.
+Read on to learn how you can make wooden steps safer by making them less slippery.

 1. Use Anti-Slip Floor Finish